alexkreidler/wiz/tasks/index.md

 1. time taken for each processor
 2. types of data used, size of data input/output
 3. metrics from the execution environment such as CPU and memory usage to use in more advanced heuristics to schedule tasks.

+## Internals

+Key Choice: Moved from ProcessorNode to *ProcessorNode implementing the graph.Node interface.

+Now we can access it with `n *ProcessorNode := p.Graph.Node(id)` allowing modifications from any APIs including traversal.

+## IDs

+We use KSUIDs of the format: `1Vh9QAjN9Hh1CoRYg0RHbW1fCZp` after careful evaluation of all UUID formats.

+It has a simple + powerful go library, 128 bits of randomness (slightly more than RFC 4122 UUIDv4) and time-locality resolution of 1 second.